 Give Yourself Real Rewards - Consider putting aside the money that you would have spent buying cigarettes and treat yourself to something you really want after a week, month or year.
 Reward yourself by quickly climbing from that deep smoker's rut and spending more time in places where you couldn't smoke, engaging in activities lasting longer than an hour, and by ever so slightly pushing your normal limits of physical endurance in order to sample the amazing healing happening within.
 Consider getting your teeth cleaned and no longer being afraid to laugh hard or smile, or arrange for a chest x-ray to diminish concerns about possibly having waited too long.

-Fully Commit To Coming Home - Why be afraid to tell others how wonderful it feels to have taken back control of our mouth, mind, priorities, health and life?
-Fully commit to recovery by taking pride in each and every hour of healing, each challenge overcome, in each nicotine feeding cue extinguished and in each aspect of life reclaimed.
+Fully Commit To Coming Home - Why be afraid to tell others how wonderful it feels to have taken back control of our mouth, mind, priorities, breathing, health and life?
+Fully commit to recovery by taking pride in each and every hour of healing, each challenge overcome, in each nicotine feeding cue extinguished, and in each aspect of life reclaimed.
 Shed needless fears of success.
 Although your dependency long ago buried all memory of what being "home" was like, there is nothing bad about eventually going entire days without once wanting to smoke nicotine.

 Avoid All Crutches - A crutch is any form of recovery reliance that is leaned upon so heavily that if quickly removed would likely result in loss of support and relapse.
 Leaning heavily upon someone commencing recovery at the same time as you can be dangerous.
-Although great to have them along, if looking to others for support, it is far wiser to pick an already recovered ex-smoker or never-user.
+Although great to have them along, if looking to others for support, it is far wiser to pick an already comfortably recovered ex-smoker or never-user.